Documentation

 Quick start

-The first time you run it, you'll be asked to log in to sprites.dev and authorize Claude Code.
-After that, select a project or create a new one — ooda handles the rest.
+The first time you run it, you'll be asked to sign in with your email.
+If you're part of an organization, you'll be connected to your team's shared environment automatically.
+Select a project or create a new one — ooda handles the rest.

 ooda.json

 ooda.json is the project configuration file.
-Place it in your project root to declare tools, set the Claude model, and configure other options.
+Place it in your project root to declare tools, set the AI model, and configure other options.

 Example